-Canon can’t do anything right, their latest, the 70D is made of plastic, should have included the 7D autofocus system and needs the lens micro-adjustment… Nikon can’t do anything right either.
-Their latest, the D7100, which doesn’t ship yet, should have at least 32 megapixels, run at 8 frames per second, a fully articulated LCD and 2 CPUs to run at full speed…
+Canon can’t do anything right, their latest, the 70D is made of plastic and it should have included the 7D autofocus system and it also needs the lens micro-adjustment… Nikon can’t do anything right either.
+Their latest, the D7100, which doesn’t ship yet, should have at least 32 megapixels, at least run at 8 frames per second, at least have a fully articulated LCD and finally it should have 2 CPUs to run at full speed…

 I like classical music.
 I’m not a musician but I go regularly to concerts.
 The classical music world is dived into two: